 - 3:57 PM: Afternoon announcements

 - 4:07 PM: Busses leave Lakeside Middle School

 - 4:10 PM: Walkers and riders are released

 Please note that students who are not riding the bus are dismissed last.
 This is done so we can allow our busses easy and safe access out of the parking lot.
 Please do not pull in to the front of the school until after the busses have cleared the area.

-Students may choose to participate in some of the activities at Sutherland.
+Students may choose to participate in some of the activities at Lakeside.
 In addition to Electives and ICA activities, you might think about these…

 The SCA has officers elected by the students.
 These officers include President, Vice-President, a Secretary and a Treasurer.
 Sixth graders may run for any office except for President.
 SCA representatives will attend all SCA meetings and provide information from the meetings in their homerooms.
 We urge our students to participate in SCA activities.

 CLUBS – Lakeside provides opportunities to participate in clubs such as Video Club, Diversity Club, Art Club, Drama Club, Chess Club, Guitar Club, Jazz Band and Robotics Club.
 Other clubs may be offered based on student interest.

 WHAT ARE YOUR KIDS WORRIED ABOUT?

 Every year we find that kids worry about the same things.
 What we want to tell you is: DON’T WORRY!
 We’ve already taken care of most of the things you worry about….